-Our results show that Chinese-financed infrastructure projects reduce spatial concentration within first-order regions and accelerate the diffusion of economic activity around cities (in line with the case study presented in Figure 1).
+We find that Chinese-financed infrastructure projects reduce spatial concentration within first-order regions and accelerate the diffusion of economic activity around cities (in line with Figure 1 and Baum-Snow 2007).
 Specifically, we find that the Gini coefficient measuring the spatial concentration of economic activity is reduced by about 2.2 percentage points.
 Similar specifications for concentration between regions suggest that Chinese-financed infrastructure cannot be robustly linked to changes in the concentration of economic activity across regions.
+This absence of an overall effect is in line with the recent studies which emphasize that transport infrastructure has heterogeneous and context-specific impacts on the distribution of economic activity across regions (Baum-Snow et al. 2020, Fajgelbaum and Redding 2018, Jedwab and Storeygard 2020, He et al. 2020).
+Our main results hold under a variety of perturbations, such as the choice of control variables to strengthen identification or variations of the instrumental variable.

-Our main results are robust to a variety of perturbations, such as the choice of control variables or variations of the instrumental variable.
-In line with the predictions of land use theory, we find that transport projects shift activity from dense locations to their surroundings, that is, from the highest quintile of the light distribution to lower quintiles.
-What is more, the impact of Chinese-financed infrastructure projects on concentration within regions is heterogeneous.
-Our results show that these projects particularly reduce concentration in regions with more urban areas, with low travel time to cities, and in those with a higher road density.
-We also provide evidence that these effects are largest in Africa and poorer regions within developing countries, which tend to experience rapid population growth and have a large demand for infrastructure.
+In line with predictions from land use theory, we find that transport projects shift activity from dense locations to less densely developed places, that is, from the highest quintile of the light distribution to lower quintiles.
+We find no evidence that light intensity increases at the extensive margin or that per capita output increases, but we do find evidence that overall light intensity increases in response to Chinese-financed infrastructure projects.
+The results also show that the impact of these projects on the concentration of activity within regions is heterogeneous.
+Chinese-financed transport infrastructure reduces concentration more strongly in regions with more urban areas, low travel time to cities, and higher road density.
+We take this as indirect evidence suggesting that our results are driven by a relocation of workers to the outskirts of cities rather than an increase in economic activity in peripheral cities of a region.
+We also provide evidence that these effects are largest in African countries and poorer regions within developing countries, which tend to experience rapid population growth and have high demand for infrastructure.